 |Apple Watch Special Edition||$149|

-You can buy AppleCare+ for your Apple Display and would typically cover the display unit, included power cable and one Apple brand mount or stand which are purchased at the same time.
+You can buy AppleCare+ for your Apple Display which would typically cover the display unit, including power cable and one Apple brand mount or stand which are purchased at the same time.

-AppleCare+ is available for the Apple Pro Display XDR at $499 for a period of three years.
+AppleCare+ is available for the Apple Pro Display XDR at $499 for three years.

 AppleCare+ covers your HomePod unit along with any Apple AirPort devices purchased within 2 years of the HomePod.